Kevinpgalligan/KevingalWebsite/pages/blog/cl-symbols.md

 	CL-USER> (beatles:sing)
 	; (Error: The symbol SING is not external in the BEATLES package.)

-Of course, if we REALLY want to access an internal symbol from a package, we can use the double colon syntax.
+If we REALLY want to access an internal symbol from a package, we can use double colon syntax.
 However, it's usually a bad idea to circumvent the interface of a package like that.

 	:::lisp
 	CL-USER> (beatles::sing)